PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 **3)** The text in between the three dashes at the start of the post is called YAML (ain't markup language).
 This is where you'd put information like the title of your posts, and sets the layout of the webpage (more on that in a bit).

 `_site`: All you need to know about this is not to mess with it!
-The files in here compile your blog but it's done automatically.
+The files in here compile your website but it's done automatically.

-`_config.yml`: This file contains information such as your blog's name and the layout used.
-You can personalise your blog by changing name, description etc etc. Two things to note: 1) you won't have your blog URL yet unless you've been through [Step 6](#st6); 2) this file will be replaced if you want to run Minimal Mistakes (or you'll have to modify it to run MM), so if you make extensive changes, keep a copy somewhere so you remember what you did.
+`_config.yml`: This file contains information such as your website's name and the layout used.
+You can personalise your page by changing name, description etc etc. Two things to note: 1) you won't have your website URL yet unless you've been through [Step 6](#st6); 2) this file will be replaced if you want to run Minimal Mistakes (or you'll have to modify it to run MM), so if you make extensive changes, keep a copy somewhere so you remember what you did.

 | | | | | | | | | | | | | | | | | | | | | | | | | | | | |

-|**NOTE** | If you're running your blog on a local server, changes to most files can be viewed by saving the change and refreshing the web page.
+|**NOTE** | If you're running your website on a local server, changes to most files can be viewed by saving the change and refreshing the web page.
 However, if you make changes to _config.yml you must exit by pressing Ctrl+c and re-run `bundle exec jekyll serve` see the changes made

 `gemfile`: Used for describing Ruby gem dependencies (a dependency is a program that's required to run another program - for example GitHub Pages has a Ruby gem to set up and sync Jekyll environment with GitHub Pages)

 `_data`:<a name="_dataExp"></a> This contains a file called `navigation.yml`.
-I got really frustrated at one point trying to figure out how to add an 'about' page to my blog and I realised this is the place to do it (see screenshot below).
+I got really frustrated at one point trying to figure out how to add an 'about' page to my website and I realised this is the place to do it (see screenshot below).

 ![](../assets/img/nav.png)